CryptechTest/naturalslopeslib/README.txt

 Natural slopes

-Version 0.6
+Version 0.7
-Licence LGPLv2 or any later, CC-0 and WTFPL, see LICENSE for the details.
+Licence LGPLv2 or, at your discretion, any later version.
+With thanks to all modders, mainly from the stairs mod for study.

-Dependencies: default
+Dependencies: none
 Optional dependencies:
   default: to enable slopes for Minetest Game
-  stairs: to enable blockish rendering
   poschangelib: to enable shape update on walk

 This mod add the ability for given nodes to turn into slopes and back to full block